JustOdrep/PesateProject/README.md

 ## Demo

-See my demo in youtube with this [link](https://youtu.be/9vpQ5jjcg7Q).
+In this YouTube video, I present a detailed demonstration of a web page I created.
+The first half of the video features a PowerPoint presentation where I introduce the purpose and design of the page.
+In the second half, I switch to a screen recording of myself navigating through the actual page and demonstrating its features.
+Overall, the video serves as a comprehensive showcase of the page and its functionality.
+You can find the link to the video here: [link](https://youtu.be/9vpQ5jjcg7Q).

 ## Getting Started
-1. Clone it from github
+1. Go to the GitHub repository and click on the "Clone or download" button.
+2. Open your terminal and navigate to the directory where you want to clone the project.
-2. Create a virtual environment
+3. Create a virtual environment by running the command
     ```
-    py -m virtualenv myenv
+    py -m virtualenv venv
     ```

-3. Open the vritual environment
+4. Activate the virtual environment by running the command
     ```
-    myenv/bin/activate
+    venv/bin/activate
     ```

-4. Install the needed packages
+    or
     ```
+    venv/Scripts/activate
+    ```
+5. Run the command to install the needed packages
+    ```
     pip install -r requirements.txt
     ```

-5. In the command line :
+6. In the command line :
     ```
     cd Pagina
     py -m flask run
     ```
+7. The application should start running, and you can access it by opening a web browser and navigating to http://localhost:5000/.

 ## Usage
 There are 4 different pages in the app, as you can see in the navigation bar: